 There are rough similarities between the presidential impeachment process and a jury trial.

-The House of Representatives similarly investigates a matter and if there is cause, writes artlcles of impeachment.
+The House of Representatives similarly investigates a matter and if there is a cause, writes articles of impeachment.

-In a jury trial there are prosecutors and defense lawyers.
+In a jury trial there are prosecutors and defence lawyers.

 In an impeachment trial the House designates managers which serve as prosecutors.
-The president will put together a defense team to represent him.
+The president will put together a defence team to represent him.